moneytech/LuxCC/README.md

     make test

+Do all tests for the host architecture (assumed to be i386 or x86_64)

+    make fulltest1

-Test everything (run all tests for all targets)
+Test everything (run all tests for all supported architectures)

-    make fulltest
+    make fulltest2

+Note that in order to run tests for an architecture different than the host one, you will need to install QEMU user mode and also get a dynamic linker (aka loader) for the corresponding architecture (see the documentation for details).

 ## Documentation